k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ## Generating API Key

 There are two options to generate an API key: either via the Web Framework Admin or by using a Fabric command.
-In both cases you can choose whether the API Key shall be secured or not, as described below.
+In both cases, you can choose whether the API Key shall be secured or not, as described below.

 * Web Framework Admin: